grdw/grdw/_posts/2023-10-01-my-doorbell.md

 jquery.inlineedit.js
 ```

 It has been a while since I've seen some jquery to be honest.
 The JavaScript is pretty terrible and a sight for sore eyes; I'll spare you the details.
-This still doesn't entirely tell me what happens if I touch the buttons on the device.
+This still doesn't entirely tell me what happens if I touch the buttons on the device or what the Comelit Android app actually uses.
+Time to get my hands on a Proxy application.

 ### Port 53 and 64100
 Port 53 seems like a DNS port.